 Further, BPOM Regulation 24/2017, which is an implementing regulation for the drug registration process, stipulates that the registration of imported drugs is prioritized for products that are:

-- included in the national health program as determined by the government;
+- included in the national health program as determined by the government agency in charge of national health program;

 - newly discovered, including products that are still patent-protected or originator products; and/or

-- drugs that cannot be produced domestically, such as:
+- drugs that are needed but cannot be produced domestically, such as:

 - drugs that require special technology and production facilities that are not available in Indonesia;